K.A.V. Lovania Leuven: Principles

-Traditions
+Symbols

+The fraternity's motto is Semper Excelsius!
 The official dress symbols, that are worn by each member, consist of a vertical green-white-red triband bordered with a golden thread and a green kepi, the historical military cap as worn during the American Civil War.

 During official ceremonies and special occasions, the praesidium wears a dress uniform, a traditional Polish military uniform called a Vollwichs which consists mainly of a bekiesza.